opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 - etc

 !!! warning
-    The actions taken on the project settings page might lead to data loss!
+    Actions issued from a project' settings page can lead to data loss!